HOW TO KILL A WEREWOLF

 But there are literally dozens of skills that you might need to develop to move from one level to another.
 Yesterday I sent out a kick that talked about roughly 60-70 things to consider when looking at your story—and it doesn’t go through them all.

-Seven years ago, I started my blog in preparation for writing a book, The Fine Art of Storytelling.
+Years ago, I started my blog in preparation for writing a book, The Fine Art of Storytelling.
 Since then, I’ve written well over three thousand pages of advice.
-(You can get 380 of those pages of advice free if you download my free book “Inspirations” at www.mystorydoctor.com).
 I’ve answered a lot of questions over the years, and to my way of thinking, there isn’t a single silver bullet in all those thousands of pages.

 Instead, it’s more like an arsenal of weapons.
 I’ve got a few tanks, some bazookas, some anti-aircraft missiles, some fuel-air bombs, some machine guns, a few swords and daggers, and boxes of bullets—but nothing alone that will take out a werewolf.